owntone/owntone-server/docs/index.md

 Besides serving your local music, podcast and audiobook media files, OwnTone supports internet radios and Spotify (requires Spotify premium account).

-OwnTone was previously called forked-daapd, which again was a rewrite of mt-daapd (Firefly Media Server).
-It is written in C with a web interface written in Vue.js.
+Prior to version 28, OwnTone was called forked-daapd, which again was a rewrite of mt-daapd (Firefly Media Server).

+OwnTone is written in C with a web interface written in Vue.js.

 [^1]:
     DAAP stands for Digital Audio Access Protocol which is the protocol used by